-If you are unsure of what next steps you would like to take, or require further clarification on your options, the on-campus SACOMSS Advocacy-Branch and O-SVRSE can provide more information.
+If you are unsure of what next steps you would like to take, or require further clarification on your options, the SSMU Anti-Violence Coordinators, SACOMSS Advocacy-Branch and McGill OSVRSE can provide more information.

-If a survivor, upon experiencing an act of sexual violence, chooses to pursue a complaint through the criminal justice system, they will first file a complaint with their local law enforcement agency.
+If an individual, upon experiencing an act of sexual violence, chooses to pursue a complaint through the criminal justice system, they will first file a complaint with their local law enforcement agency.